an9k0r/kill5witch/_posts/2023-03-10-simple-docker-tutorial.md

 This will start a container and open a bash shell inside it.
 The `-it` flag tells Docker to run the container in interactive mode, and the bash command starts a bash shell.

-> If you want to persist data you might want to add volume but more on that below [Start a container and mount the volume:](#Start-a-container-and-mount-the-volume)
+> If you want to persist data you might want to add volume but more on that below in "Start a container and mount the volume"

 We can check running conainers using following command
 ```